otapi/Calibre_Moly_hu/README.md

 Note that this is not a GUI plugin so it is not intended/cannot be added to context menus/toolbars etc.

 ## Version History:
+**Version 1.0.6** - 11 April 2018
+The filter of relevant title and author by transliterate the extended Hungarian characters Update by otapi

 **Version 1.0.5** - 29 March 2018
 Search was too wide, now filters only to relevant title and author Update by otapi